JeanRibes/gemini-ghost/README.md

 They demonstrate the process using [Agate](https://github.com/mbrubeck/agate), but it should be straightfoward to adapt the steps.
-Most of what you need is in this reposity; simply change the configuration values to match your environment rather than mine.
+Most of what you need is in this repository; simply change the configuration values to match your environment rather than mine.

 # Thanks